sonydaman/Angular7/README.md

 ## Angular7

-## For Starting project in angular 7 we need to follows these step
+## For Starting project in angular 7 we need to do these step
 ##
  1.) npm install -g @angular/cli